mj555/algorithms/README.md

-Machine Learning for Human Space Exploration
+Machine Learning for Space Exploration

 NASA’s space exploration and other missions generate large, heterogeneous datasets that represent mission operations and science.
 NASA invests significant resources in collecting and